-Google shared drives are a feature in Google's G Suite.
-They offer shared space in Google Drive where teams can create, store, search, collaborate on, and access all their team-owned files.
+Google shared drives offer shared space in Google Drive where teams can create, store, search, collaborate on, and access all their team-owned files.
 This document provides an overview of shared drives in U-M Google.

 Note: In general, we have found that Firefox is the best browser to use with Google Apps and Dragon.